AusPrinzip/bitcoinBible/README.md

 3. **SHA256 hashing** of each verse
 4. **SHA256 hashing in reverse** mode (verses processed in reverse order)

+## Contributing

+We welcome contributions to enhance the functionality of `bitcoinBible`.
+If you'd like to add new scanning features, here are a few ideas:

+- Implement simple encryption methods, such as **Caesar cipher**, before hashing the verse.
+- Add modes to process the verse in **all lowercase** and **all uppercase**.
+- Integrate **Gematria** calculations to uncover hidden meanings.

+Feel free to submit pull requests or open issues with ideas and improvements!

+The project supports the following operations:

+1. **Finding Electrum mnemonics** in each verse
+2. **Finding BIP39 mnemonics** in each verse
+3. **SHA256 hashing** of each verse
+4. **SHA256 hashing in reverse** mode (verses processed in reverse order)

 ## Features

 - Search for **Electrum** mnemonics in each Bible verse